Buy now, pay later: how it works and what to look out for

 For more information on why having a good credit score is important, see our Improve your credit score guide.
 Plus, see how to check your credit reports.

-BNPL is to become a regulated sector – meaning MORE consumer protection
+13. BNPL is set to become a regulated sector – meaning MORE consumer protection

 The form of BNPL covered in this guide is currently unregulated, meaning users lack vital consumer protection.
-Yet thankfully this is set to change – a campaigns WIN for MoneySavingExpert.com and its founder Martin Lewis, among others.
+Yet this is hopefully set to change, as in October 2024 the Government laid down proposals for regulating BNPL (though the proposed rules won't take effect until at least 2026).

-- You'll be able to complain to the ombudsman about BNPL products.
-Normally where you have a complaint with a lender that can't be resolved, it's possible to escalate your dispute to the free Financial Ombudsman.
-The ombudsman is an independent official that can adjudicate on whether the lender's treated you fairly, or whether it should have treated you in a different way, and then force it to put things right.
+• You'll be able to complain to the ombudsman about BNPL products.
+Normally if you have a complaint with a lender that can't be resolved, it's possible to escalate your dispute to the free Financial Ombudsman.
+The ombudsman can adjudicate on whether the lender's treated you fairly, or whether it should have treated you in a different way, and then force it to put things right.

 However as the ombudsman can only look into disputes about firms and products that are regulated, if something goes wrong when you're using BNPL, you're unlikely to be able to take your complaint to the ombudsman.
 Once the sector becomes regulated, you WILL be able to take BNPL complaints to the ombudsman.

-- You'll gain valuable Section 75 protection.
-Whilst BNPL remains unregulated, users do not have access to valuable Section 75 protection, which requires credit card providers to safeguard purchases of £100 and more.
+• You'll gain valuable Section 75 protection.
+While BNPL remains unregulated, users do not have access to valuable Section 75 protection, which requires credit card providers to safeguard purchases of £100 and more.
 You should have recourse to Section 75 on BNPL once the sector becomes regulated.

 Monzo was the first major bank to join the BNPL market, adding a service called 'Flex' to its current account.
-Barclays has also launched 'Instalments by Barclays', which allows you to buy Amazon goods on credit and pay off the balance gradually over several months.
+Barclays also offers 'Instalments by Barclays', which allows you to buy Amazon goods on credit and pay off the balance gradually over several months.

 While both these services let you buy products and pay them off later, they're actually quite different to the other BNPL providers in this guide.
 For starters, you may have to pay interest – see below for more on when this applies.
 You're also slightly better protected with Monzo's and Barclay's BNPL products than with the other BNPL providers in this guide as: